Golden Gate Men's Chorus: International Awards

 In July 2014, the Golden Gate Men's Chorus participated in the 8th World Choir Games in Riga, Latvia, where the chorus was awarded gold medals in the "Musica Sacra with accompaniment" and "Male Choirs" Champions Competitions, and a silver medal in the "Spiritual" Champions Competition.
 In November 2016, the Golden Gate Men's Chorus participated in the Golden State Choral Trophy in Monterey, CA, where the chorus was named category winner for male choruses and awarded a gold medal diploma.
 In July 2018, the Golden Gate Men's Chorus toured the United Kingdom, performing in the Brighton Royal Pavilion Music Room, Christ Church Cathedral, Oxford, and the Bath Abbey; before competing at the Llangollen International Musical Eisteddfod in Wales, where the chorus took 1st place in the Adult Folk Song Choir competition and small ensemble, Counterpoint, took 3rd place in the International Acapella Group competition.
+In November 2023, the Golden Gate Men’s Chorus participated in Lisbon Sings in Lisbon, Portugal, where the chorus was awarded gold medal diplomas in the "Choirs of equal voices" and the "Folklore" categories, and small ensemble, Counterpoint, was awarded a silver medal diploma in the "Sacred Choral Music" category.